mmcgraw74/Tektronix-4051-Emulator/README.md

 # Flash Drive directories tested to work on the 4051 Emulator

 NOTES:
+1. To run a program in a different Flash Drive directory:
-1. press "storage" to open storage window, press DelALL to clear all the files, then Import to load different Flash Drive directory files.
-Then Cancel storage window and Auto Load or manually type the commands in NOTE 2 where X=1
+   - press "storage" to open storage window, press "DelALL" to clear all the files, then "Import" to load different Flash Drive directory files.
+   - press "Cancel" to close storage window and select "Auto Load" in the emulator window or manually type the commands in NOTE 2 where X=1
-2. run individual program number.  replace X with the program number
+3. To run an individual program number loaded into storage, type the following commands into the emulator window replacing X with the program number:
    ```
    FIND@5:X
    OLD@5: